configcat/docs/website/docs/targeting/targeting-rules/targeting-rule-overview.md

 The conditions are in an **AND** relationship, meaning that all of them must evaluate to true for the targeting rule to match.

 The conditions can be added to the targeting rule in the dashboard.
-There three types of conditions:
+There are three types of conditions:
 - [User conditions - User attribute based targeting]
 - [Prerequisite conditions - Feature flag based targeting]
 - [Segment conditions - Segment based targeting]